 I see a crack, is there a way I can ‘fix’ it?

 Minor surface or hairline cracks may show up on the bottom, and it’s normal for this to happen and shouldn’t affect the functioning in any way.
 Other deeper cracks could happen rarely and only if the pot has been exposed to prolonged periods of high and/or uneven heat, or if there were no liquids in the pot and the food inside got very dry.
-This does not necessarily mean you had put it on high but some stoves regardless of the setting just burn high or generate a lot more heat, so it helps to know your stove a little and avoid those burners that may heat too fast or burn too high.
+This does not always and necessarily mean you had put it on high but some stoves regardless of the setting just burn high or generate a lot more heat, so it helps to know your stove a little and avoid those burners that may heat too fast or burn too high.

 Having tried this if the pot continues to leak, here are ideas on other uses for this pot.